Skip to content

 • Monitoring types:

-• static: Museum/storage monitoring (uses Inclosure)
+• stationary: Museum/storage monitoring (uses inclosure)

-• transport: Movement monitoring (uses Crate, optionally Inclosure inside depending on artwork)
+• transport: Movement monitoring (uses crate, optionally inclosure inside depending on artwork)

 • Auto-detection: If accelerometer sensor detected → suggests transport type